faressoft/terminalizer/README.md

 > Still facing an issue ?
 Check the [Issues](#issues) section or open an new issue.

-If the installation failed, you may need to install the developement tools to build the `C++` addons.
+If the installation failed, you may need to install the development tools to build the `C++` addons.

 ⚠️ Terminalizer uses some `C++` addons that require building.
 Until we release the first stable version that will include prebuilt binaries for different OSs you may need to install some tools to build for now.
 Try the following, if they don't solve your installation issue, check [https://github.com/nodejs/node-gyp#installation](https://github.com/nodejs/node-gyp#installation).